joern-daudert/aam-bootcamp/create_traits/ex2.md

 | ----------------- |:-------------:| :-----------------:|
 | Page Visitor - Cart         | User visiting Cart page          | Online Clickstream Data Source         |

 You have now created the 3 basics segments.
-Next, let's create a segment combining multiple traits by setting bolean operators.
+Next, let's create a segment combining multiple traits by setting boolean operators.

 Click on "Add New" in Segment Builder and provide the following details to create the segment.
-Remember to store your segment in your taxonomy folder.
+Remember to store your segment in your taxonomy.

 | Name              | Description     | Data Source  |
 | ----------------- |:-------------:| :-----------------:|